Jamie956/Jamie956.github.io/frontend/angular.md

 observables are a newer pattern for JavaScript applications to manage asynchronous activities.

-observables are a newer pattern for JavaScript applications to manage asynchronous activities.
+Promises have a major limitation in that they’re only useful for one call cycle.

 To use observables, you subscribe to the stream of data and pass a function that will run every time there’s a new piece of data.